 Thank you both for being with us.

-So let me just preface this because I want to make a comment about our friend Paul Ryan.
+Sean, let me just preface this because I want to make a comment about our friend Paul Ryan.

-I say that in chat.
+I say that in chest.

-I think anybody that has any kind of intelligence that really analyzes Trump and what he's doing would agree with that.
+And I think anybody that has any kind of intelligence that really analyzes Trump and what he's doing would agree with that.

-He's getting under my skin, and I look at what he did and why he's doing it for the life of me, Sean.
+And I look at what he did and why he's doing it for the life of me, Sean.

-I want to ask you what is really behind what he's doing, because he easily could have made a call if he did to Trump and make his point clear that he will support him with a man's handshake that when he did get elected into office they could resolve issues and move forward.
+Because he easily could have made a call, as he did to Trump, and make his point clear that he will support him with a man's handshake that when he did get elected into the office, they could resolve issues and move forward.

 He could have done all of this.